Feminism of Madonna: Further criticisms

+Praise and perceived influence

 In Introducing Postmodernism: A Graphic Guide (2014), authors Richard Appignanesi and Chris Garratt explained that for some, "Madonna is the cyber-model of the 'New Woman'".
-Indeed, poet Karen Finley has averred that "all women should be as Madonna as possible".
-Publisher Michael O'Mara told Reuters on Madonna: "One of the most enigmatic and fascinating women of our time, Madonna is the undisputed female icon of the modern age".
+Indeed, poet Karen Finley once averred in the 20th century, that "all women should be as Madonna as possible".
+In early 2000s, publisher Michael O'Mara told Reuters on Madonna: "One of the most enigmatic and fascinating women of our time, Madonna is the undisputed female icon of the modern age".

-Wolf, stated by 2012, Madonna "is doing wonders for the collective female psyche".
-Back years, academics Allyson Jule and Bettina Tate Pedersen in Being Feminist, Being Christian: Essays from Academia (2006) suggested that Madonna seemed "relevant" to millennial womanhood, as she embodied qualities that spoke to a more modern and feminist sensibility.
+In 2012, Wolf considered Madonna "is doing wonders for the collective female psyche".
+In mid-2000s, academics Allyson Jule and Bettina Tate Pedersen considered she seemed "relevant" to millennial womanhood, as she embodied qualities that spoke to a more modern and feminist sensibility.
 When she was included in The Guardian list of Top 100 Women in 2011, they said "she inspires not because she gives other women a helping hand, but because she breaks the boundaries of what's considered acceptable for women".

-Influence

-According to various analysts, her forays into women's roles crossed boundaries; critic Ty Burr commented that Madonna "engaged audiences in the debate over how we prefer women to behave in pop culture".
-In contrast to denominational religions, which assign "only" one role to womanhood, that of wife and mother, as Marcel Danesi claims, Madonna "has made it clear that pop culture can provide an equilibrium between sacred forms of womanhood and the profane forms".
+Some analysts felt her forays into women's roles crossed boundaries; critic Ty Burr commented that Madonna "engaged audiences in the debate over how we prefer women to behave in pop culture".
+In contrast to denominational religions, which assign "only" one role to womanhood, that of wife and mother, as Marcel Danesi claims, Madonna "has made it clear that pop culture can provide an equilibrium".
 Sickels believes her "social, cultural and political representations of female are perhaps Madonna's most long-lasting legacy".
 In 2007, Joseph A. Kotarba, a sociology professor at the University of Houston, stated she has helped "define what it means to be a woman in our late capitalistic culture".

-A role model for other women
+Role model

-Across different decades, Madonna was cited as a role model for other women, with Ken McLeod from University of Toronto writing in We are the Champions (2013), "her music and videos have influenced countless young women" for the past three decades.
-Professor Santiago Fouz-Hernandez wrote in Madonna's Drowned Worlds (2004) that she "emerged as a role model for women in many different cultures, symbolizing professional and personal independence in a male-dominated society, as well as sexual liberation".

-Georges-Claude Guilbert quotes Madonna as saying, "I'd rather feel women out there in the world can draw strength from what I've accomplished in my life than have other pop stars acknowledge their debt".
+Across different decades, Madonna was cited as a role model for other women for different positive public perceptions, with Ken McLeod from University of Toronto writing in We are the Champions (2013), "her music and videos have influenced countless young women" for the past three decades.
+Professor Santiago Fouz-Hernandez wrote in Madonna's Drowned Worlds (2004) that in her early career, she "emerged as a role model for women in many different cultures, symbolizing professional and personal independence in a male-dominated society, as well as sexual liberation".
+Guilbert also notes how Madonna once considered and stated: "I'd rather feel women out there in the world can draw strength from what I've accomplished in my life than have other pop stars acknowledge their debt".
 In the description of American author Strawberry Saroyan, along with her ability to take her message beyond music, Madonna's "impact women's lives has been her legacy".